carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/index.rst

 Clang diagnostics are treated in a similar way as check diagnostics.
 Clang diagnostics are displayed by :program:`clang-tidy` and can be filtered out using ``-checks=`` option.
-However, the ``-checks=`` option does not affect compilation arguments, so it can not turn on Clang warnings which are not already turned on in build configuration.
+However, the ``-checks=`` option does not affect compilation arguments, so it cannot turn on Clang warnings which are not already turned on in build configuration.
 The ``-warnings-as-errors=`` option upgrades any warnings emitted under the ``-checks=`` flag to errors (but it does not enable any checks itself).